How to speed up your WordPress site (27 easy ways that actually work)

 Section titled 27.
 Use fewer fonts and font weights

-Each font and style you load increases page weight.
-Sticking to just one or two font families, with only the styles you actually need, will not only speed things up but also keep your design more consistent and on brand.
+Sticking to one or two font families, and only the styles you actually need, will not only improve load times but also keep your design more consistent and on-brand.

 Troubleshooting common speed issues